 In this strategy, you’ll often see three tiers because it creates a frame of reference for the pricing.
 The goal is usually to sell the middle tier and the edges are included to make the pricing seem reasonable.

 If you using or are thinking of implementing a tiered/volume based pricing strategy, it’s very important that you do a market analysis where your goal is to adequately address each segment.
-Read the full article here.
+Read the full article about tier pricing strategy here.

 Sometimes called price bundling, product bundling, a compilation, or a package deal, this is when a customer buys two or more products or services together for one price instead of buying items separately for individual prices.

 To successfully use this pricing strategy, you have to create bundles where the perceived value exceeds the asking price.